vihas05/FibonacciSeries/README.md

 # FibonacciSeries
-python program to print fibonacci sequence using while loop.
+Python program to print fibonacci sequence using while loop.